RipeMetrics

 Refactoring a Monolith Without Downtime

 The original platform was built on Laravel Livewire — server-rendered components with limited interactivity.
-As the product grew to 50+ clients, Livewire's round-trip model added 6+ seconds to common dashboard interactions.
+As the product grew, Livewire's round-trip model added 6+ seconds to common dashboard interactions.
 Real-time features like live chat and streaming AI responses were impossible without a fundamental architecture change.

-I audited every Livewire component and mapped them to React equivalents, prioritizing the highest-traffic surfaces first: the analytics dashboard (40+ charts), the chat interface, and the client management panel.
+I audited every Livewire component and mapped them to React equivalents, prioritizing the highest-traffic surfaces first: the analytics dashboard (40+ charts), the chat interface, and the CRM pipeline views.

-RTK Query replaced Laravel's Eloquent-based API layer.
-Each endpoint got typed request/response schemas, optimistic updates for UI responsiveness, and automatic cache invalidation.
-This alone cut perceived latency by ~4 seconds on dashboard loads.
+RTK Query replaced Laravel's Eloquent-based API layer with 53 typed services and ~75 cache tags.
+Each endpoint got typed request/response schemas, optimistic updates, and automatic cache invalidation — cutting perceived latency by ~4 seconds on dashboard loads.

 The migration ran in parallel with production — a feature flag routed enterprise clients to the React app while smaller accounts stayed on Livewire.
 Over 3 months, we migrated 100% of users with zero downtime incidents.